What are my trees worth?

 - Your land’s topography.
 In general the steeper and more remote it is, the more expensive to harvest and build access roads.

 - Highly erodible land.
-There are restrictions under the National Environmental Standards for Plantation Forestry (NES-PF) which result in more compliance costs for resource consents.
+There are restrictions under the National Environmental Standards for Commercial Forestry (NES-CF) which result in more compliance costs for resource consents.

-- Water sources like wetlands and streams have protection under the NES-PF like setback and crossing requirements which result in greater costs.
+- Water sources like wetlands and streams have protection under the NES-CF like setback and crossing requirements which result in greater costs.

-- Significant natural areas are protected under the NES-PF.
+- Significant natural areas are protected under the NES-CF.

 Forest Growers Research has calculators which may help with decision making, including a: